 Participants aged 14-39 years were tested.
 Public data file includes data for persons 18-39 years of age.
 Please see Analytic Notes about the release of data for adolescents 14-17 years of age.

-Urine specimens were processed, stored and shipped to the Division of AIDS, STD, and TB Laboratory Research, National Center for Infectious Diseases, National Centers for Disease Control and Prevention for analysis.
+Urine specimens were processed, stored and shipped to the Division of STD Prevention Laboratory, National Center for HIV/AIDS, Viral Hepatitis, SD and TB Prevention, Centers for Disease Control and Prevention, Atlanta, GA for analysis.
 Detailed specimen collection and processing instructions are discussed in the NHANES Laboratory/Medical Technologists Procedures Manual (LPM).

 The BDProbeTec CT Chlamydia trachomatis Amplified DNA Assays are based on the simultaneous amplification and detection of target DNA, using amplification primers and a fluorescent labeled detector probe.
 The Strand Displacement Amplification (SDA) reagents are dried in two separate disposable microwell strips.
 The processed sample is added to the Priming Microwell, which contains the amplification primers, fluorescent labeled detector probe, and other reagents necessary for amplification.
 After incubation, the reaction mixture is transferred to the Amplification Microwell, which contains two enzymes (a DNA polymerase and a restriction endonuclease) necessary for SDA.
 The Amplification Microwells are sealed to prevent contamination and then incubated in a thermally controlled fluorescent reader which monitors each reaction for the generation of amplified products.
 There were no changes (from the previous 2 years of NHANES) to equipment, lab methods or lab site.